About the ESDS Program

 Alignment with NASA Strategic Plan

 NASA established three Strategic Goals, each containing several objectives, in their most recent Strategic Plan (2014):

 - Expand the frontiers of knowledge, capability, and opportunity in space;

 - Advance understanding of Earth and develop technologies to improve the quality of life on our home planet;

 - Serve the American public and accomplish our Mission by effectively managing our people, technical capabilities, and infrastructure.

-NASA HQ's ESDS Program consistently aligns with Goal 2 of NASA's Strategic Plan 2014, with particular devotion to Objective 2.2: "Advance knowledge of Earth as a system to meet the challenges of environmental change, and to improve life on our planet."
+NASA Headquarter's ESDS Program consistently aligns with Goal 2 of NASA's Strategic Plan 2014, with particular devotion to Objective 2.2: "Advance knowledge of Earth as a system to meet the challenges of environmental change, and to improve life on our planet."

-NASA'a Earth science programs shape an interdisciplinary view of Earth, exploring the interaction among the atmosphere, oceans, ice sheets, land surface interior, and life itself, which enables scientists to measure global climate changes and to inform decisions by Government, organizations, and people in the United States and around the world.
+NASA's Earth science programs shape an interdisciplinary view of Earth, exploring the interaction among the atmosphere, oceans, ice sheets, land surface interior, and life itself, which enables scientists to measure global climate changes and to inform decisions by Government, organizations, and people in the United States and around the world.